Meet Nolan Reynolds: Kitsap County Real Estate Agent (Windermere Silverdale)

 What brought you to real estate in Kitsap County?

-"I grew up here.
-I know these neighborhoods, these schools, these communities — not from driving through them for showings, but from living here.
-When you're helping someone sell their home, that local knowledge matters.
-You're not just listing a property; you're helping someone transition to their next chapter, and understanding what makes Kitsap special is part of that."
+"I grew up here in Kitsap County.
+I know these neighborhoods, schools, and communities — not from driving through them for showings, but from living here.
+When you're helping someone sell their home, that kind of local knowledge matters.
+You're not just listing a property; you're helping someone move into their next chapter, and understanding what makes Kitsap special is a big part of that."

 What's unique about selling a home in Kitsap County?